How To Wholesale Real Estate In California: Step-By-Step (2024)

 Yes, as long as the proper disclosure is made to the sellers.
 There are numerous advantages to wholesaling as a licensed real estate broker or a sales agent.

 Licensed brokers and agents have access to all of the Realtor contracts available through the California Association of Realtors, including proper disclosures and forms.
-Since they are licensed, there is less worry about the potential marketing property restrictions that unlicensed wholesalers may face.
-Also, agents can earn real estate sales commissions when they buy and sell properties for themselves, as well as, for others.
+Since they are licensed, there is less worry about potential marketing property restrictions that unlicensed wholesalers may face.
+Agents can also earn real estate sales commissions when they buy and sell properties for themselves and for others.

 Wholesaling, as an acquired skill set, allows Realtors to help homeowners in more ways than the typical real estate agent or broker is capable of.
 This is mostly because real estate licensure training does not include any practical aspects of real estate investing.
 Very few agents can offer to purchase real estate directly from the sellers that they aim to serve, therefore, wholesaling agents are able to create a competitive advantage for their businesses.